 Keep in mind that back then Bob Dylan was still trying to find out for himself who he was.
-This was before he recorded his first album.
-I can remember another time in Ann Arbor sitting with Dylan in the Michigan Union for hours drinking coffee and smoking cigarettes while we waited for a review of a concert or 'set' that Dylan had done the night before.
+This was just before he recorded his first album, that fall.
+I can remember another time, in Ann Arbor, sitting with Dylan in the Michigan Union for hours drinking coffee and smoking cigarettes while we waited for a review of a concert or 'set' that Dylan had done the night before.
+I am told that I helped make that gig happen.
+I don't remember.

 I am not sure if the set was part of the Folklore Society performance or some other one, but I remember that Dylan was very concerned about how it went over.
 That is most of what we talked about.
 He wanted to know how he was received.
 This was before he had the world at his feet.
-He put his pants on one leg at a time like the rest of us back then.
+Back then, he put his pants on one leg at a time like the rest of us.
 When the paper finally came out and we got a copy, sure enough Dylan got a good review.
-With that he was soon at the edge of Ann Arbor and hitchhiking to Chicago and the folk scene there.
+With that he was soon at the edge of Ann Arbor, backpack on, and hitchhiking to Chicago and the folk scene there.

-Back then there was an established route that folkies like Dylan and myself travelled.
+Back then, there was an established route that folkies like Dylan and myself travelled.
 It went from Cambridge to NYC to Ann Arbor (sometimes to Antioch and Oberlin) to the University of Chicago to Madison and on out to Berkley.
 It was the folk bloodstream that we all circulated on, either hitchhiking or commandeering some old car for the trip.
 Most of us hitchhiked.
 Early folk stars like Joan Baez and the New Lost City Ramblers did not hitchhike, but they still sat around with us in the Michigan Union drinking coffee.

-And another time I remember hitchhiking with Dylan and Lederman, heading out of New York City down the road to Boston and to Club 47 in Cambridge.
-Here was Dylan standing on the side of the road with a big acoustic guitar strapped around his shoulder playing while I stuck out my thumb.
-I remember the song "Baby Let Me Follow You Down" in particular.
+And another time I remember hitchhiking with Dylan and Lederman, heading out of New York City down the road to Boston and on up to Club 47 in Cambridge.
+Here was Dylan, standing on the side of the road with a big acoustic guitar strapped around his shoulder, playing, while I stuck out my thumb.
+I remember the song "Baby Let Me Follow You Down," in particular.
 Even though I did not know at the time that this was "Bob Dylan," it still was pretty cool.
 This is the life we all wanted to live back then.
 We were chasing the Beats.

 And Cambridge was another whole city and atmosphere.
-For some strange reason I seem to remember the Horn & Hardart automat there, and trying to get food from it.
+For some strange reason, I seem to remember the Horn & Hardart automat there, and trying to get food from it.
 Club 47, like "The Ark" in Ann Arbor, was one of the premier folk venues in the country, even back then.
 Today it is known as Club Passim.
+My daughter plays there on her east-coast tours.

 Cambridge was where we left Dylan that time.
 He was heading out west hitching along the interstate toward I believe it was Saratoga Springs or perhaps Schenectady, New York for a gig.
-Perry Lederman and I were hitchhiking over to New Hampshire and Laconia to attend the annual motorcycle races there, which is another story.
+Perry Lederman and I were hitchhiking on over to New Hampshire and Laconia to attend the annual motorcycle races there, which is another story.
 I don't know where we slept at the races.
 I remember it being just on the ground, but still kind of cold out at night.